ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ### How is this different than "dist" output target?

 The `dist-custom-elements-bundle` builds each component as a stand-alone class that extends `HTMLElement`.
-The output is a standardized custom element witht he styles already attached and without any of Stencil's lazy-loading.
+The output is a standardized custom element with the styles already attached and without any of Stencil's lazy-loading.
 This may be preferred for projects that are already handling bundling, lazy-loading and defining the custom elements themselves.

 The `dist` output target on the other hand is more for projects that want to be able allow each component to lazy-load themselves, without having to setup bundling configurations to do so.